beto-rodriguez/SuperXml/README.md

-# Templator (Tor)
+# Templator

-Templator (Tor) is just a light weight and easy to use template engine library, useful to create string, Xml and Html Templates.
+Templator is just a light weight and easy to use template engine library, useful to create string, Xml and Html Templates(working on it).

 Why another template engine?
   * Multi-type support.